hmoradiya/CS515_Project1_Adventure/README.md

 #How to Play

 In the game, you navigate through different rooms in the school by typing commands such as "go school_library" or "get key".
-Your objective is to find and rescue students as possible the school exit.
+Your objective is to find and rescue students as possible from the school exit.
 You can interact with objects in the rooms by using commands such as "get" or "drop".
+Also, you can use "help" to know what to do?